 - Credit banking compensation will be paid through dual employment.
 CCU dual employment earning limits apply.
 Faculty should note that credit banking earnings contribute to the 30% maximum additional earnings during the period and may affect the ability to collect subsequent earnings during the same period.

-- In order to be eligible for Credit Banking payouts in a given semester, faculty must have a minimum of 60 students enrolled in courses for which they are the instructor of record.
+- In order to be eligible for Credit Banking payouts in a given major semester, faculty must have a minimum of 60 students enrolled in courses for which they are the instructor of record.
 This enrollment floor includes all students enrolled all courses taught by the faculty during the semester for which Credit Banking is being requested.
+Enrollment minimums are not in effect for Summer terms.

 Faculty members may earn credit banking points through qualifying courses taught.
 In order to earn credit banking points the faculty member must be the instructor of record.
 In the cases of multiple instructors of record, any credit banking points earned for the course are distributed evenly among all instructors of record.